vrk-kpa/xroad-catalog/xroad-catalog-lister/README.md

 * IsSoapService - endpoint for requesting whether a given service is a SOAP service
 * IsRestService - endpoint for requesting whether a given service is a REST service
 * IsProvider - endpoint for requesting whether a given member is a provider
+* GetOrganizations - endpoint for requesting organization details
+* HasOrganizationChanged - endpoint for requesting whether given organization has some of its details changed

 ## Build
 ```sh